 Double 4-Patch Quilt Block

-The Double 4-Patch Quilt Block is simply two 4-patch quilt blocks combined with 2 4-patch blocks that have been further divided into blocks with 16 grids.
+The Double 4-Patch Quilt Block has two 4-patch quilt blocks combined with another two 4-patch blocks that have been further divided into blocks with 16 grids.

 It is a good block to use leftover bits of fabric to make the very small squares.
 You can strip piece them from lengths of fabric, or even use small, tiny pieces of fabric to make the individual squares.